hotwired/turbo-rails/README.md

 1. Add the `turbo-rails` gem to your Gemfile: `gem 'turbo-rails'`
 2. Run `./bin/bundle install`
 3. Run `./bin/rails turbo:install`
+4. Run `./bin/rails turbo:install:redis` to change the development ActionCable adapter from Async (the default one) to Redis.
+The Async adapter does not support broadcasting changes from the rails console to your browser.

 Running `turbo:install` will install through NPM if Webpacker is installed in the application.
 Otherwise the asset pipeline version is used.
 To use the asset pipeline version, you must have `importmap-rails` installed first and listed higher in the Gemfile.